 Table of Contents

-The spread of HIV can be prevented!
-There are ways to avoid, or at least reduce, contact with body fluids that spread HIV.
-This article explains how.
+HIV transmission can be prevented!
+There are ways to avoid, or at least reduce, contact with body fluids that transmit HIV.
+This fact sheet explains how.

-HIV is spread through contact with the following body fluids:
+HIV is transmitted, or spread, through contact with the following body fluids:

 - Blood (including menstrual blood and any blood in saliva, urine, and feces)